Introduction to Malaysian Culture Customs and Etiquette

 ‘Rain’ Is Not A Problem.

-Malaysia enjoys a tropical monsoon climate – hot and humid with a bit of rain throughout the year.
+Malaysia enjoys a tropical monsoon climate – hot and humid with some rain throughout the year.

 Even in the middle of the dry season, you can experience a sudden heavy downpour, which is gone as quickly.